 Also on sale at the morning market is lacquerware, the city's most well known handicraft.
 Known as Wajima-nuri, the local lacquerware is distinguished for its durability, which is achieved from extra stages of coating.
 To create a single piece of Wajima lacquerware requires a number of specialized artisans and dozens of processes.
 There are two museums dedicated to the local specialty: the Wajima Nuri Kaikan and the Wajima Museum of Lacquer (Urushi) Art.

 Located a short walk from the morning market, the Wajima Nuri Kaikan has two floors, and only the museum on the second floor requires an entrance fee.
 The first floor is a shopping area, where a large number of lacquer products are on sale.
 The Wajima Museum of Lacquer (Urushi) Art, located a bit outside the city center, has a wider variety of lacquerware on display in a nice atmosphere conducive to admiring the works.

 Another interesting attraction is the Kiriko Hall, a museum for the massive illuminated festival floats known as kiriko.
 The floats are used between July and September during summer and autumn festivals of the Noto Peninsula.
 The Kiriko Hall has a few rooms with exhibits about the festivals, but the main attraction is the floats themselves, which are on display in the main hall.
 Kiriko can be as tall as 15 meters, and usually have kanji written on one side and a dramatic illustration on the other.

 How to get to Wajima

-As of 2001, Wajima is no longer connected to the railway network.
+Wajima is no longer connected to the railway network.
 Instead, take the bus from Anamizu (30-50 minutes, 760 yen, hourly departures), the terminal stop on the Noto Railway.
-Direct buses to Wajima are also available from Kanazawa (about 2 hours, around 2260 yen, 11 buses per day).
+Some direct buses to Wajima are also available from Kanazawa (about 2 hours, 2300 yen one way).